 - US: Netflix's HD plan, which is the most popular plan, is $12.99 a month, as of May 2019, an increase from $10.99 monthly.

 - UK: Netflix's HD plan will reportedly cost £8.99 a month, up from £7.99 monthly, starting in May 2019.

 Ultra high definition plan

 Allows for streaming on up to four devices in Ultra HD

 - US: Netflix's 4K plan is $15.99 a month, as of May 2019.
 It went up from $13.99.

 - UK: Netflix's 4K plan will reportedly cost £11.99 per month, up from £9.99 monthly, starting in May 2019.

 When will the price hikes go into effect?

-Existing subscribers in the US will have their prices raised gradually over the next three months, so from mid-January 2019 to mid-April 2019.
-However, new subscribers in the US will immediately begin seeing (and paying) the new prices.
+Existing subscribers in the US will had their prices raised gradually over a three-month period, from mid-January 2019 to mid-April 2019.
+However, new subscribers in the US immediately began seeing (and paying) the new prices.